MonacoProtocol/protocol/npm-admin-client/docs/endpoints/market_helpers.md

 Returns **FindPdaResponse** PDA of the escrow account

-## findMarketPaymentsQueuePda
+## findMarketCommissionQueuePda

-For the provided market publicKey, return the payment queue account PDA (publicKey) for that market.
+For the provided market publicKey, return the commission queue account PDA (publicKey) for that market.

 ### Parameters